minad/3delta/README.md

 ## Installation

-Just download this one file `3delta` and make it executable.
+Just download the file [`3delta`](https://raw.githubusercontent.com/minad/3delta/master/3delta) and make it executable.
 Besides that you need the following packages which are available under the usual Linux distributions

 ~~~
 apt-get install tcl8.5 tk8.5 tcllib tklib